 Roasting/Air Frying okra versus using Amchur (dried mango powder) or lime/lemon juice

 I prefer the air fryer or oven roasting method versus adding the amchur or lime or lemon juice because it does not alter the taste of the okra.
 Adding these ingredients to okra does reduce and often eliminates the slime, completely but leaves a bit of a sour taste behind.
-It's similar to if you added a lot of tomatoes to a dish and can sometime be over powering.
+It’s similar to if you added a lot of tomatoes to a dish and can sometimes be overpowering.

-When I was growing up we didn't typically add protein directly to fried okra.
-The protein was cooked on the side.
+When I was growing up we didn’t typically add protein directly to fried okra.
 Fried fish and sautéed salt fish were our typical protein sides when eating fried okra.
-However, in many Guyanese households, tiny white belly shrimp are the most common protein paired with fried okra, and is added directly to the dish.
-In my Guyanese husband's household they added any and every protein directly into their fried okra/ochro and over time I started to do the same.
+However, in many Guyanese households, tiny white belly shrimp is often paired with fried okra.
+In my Guyanese husband’s household they added any and every protein directly into their fried okra/ochro and over time I started to do the same.
 There is no wrong way to eat okra!
-Here are some of my husband's favorite protein additions for fried okra:
+Here are some of my husband’s favorite protein additions for fried okra:

 - Sautéed Small Shrimp: Called salad shrimp in the US or white belly shrimp if you are in Guyana, these little shrimp are loaded with big seafood flavor